It takes me a long while to realize that God has no respect for anything I bring Him. All He wants from me is unconditional surrender.

 Your destiny is not waiting to be revealed.

-You are firmly established in purpose as a thankful worshiper at the throne of God (thankful because you have received so much grace!).
+You are firmly established in purpose as a thankful worshiper at the feet of Yeshua (thankful because you have received so much grace!).
 EVERYTHING else flows from this place of intimate grace in His presence.
 If you’ve never been there or experienced this, I question whether or not you really have surrendered fully to God.
 I am not saying this to shame you or scare you.
 I am not your judge.
-But I am encouraging you to think for a minute…how would it change your life to yield to and obey this as the ONE calling common to all believers, to know Jesus and to make Jesus known?
+But I am encouraging you to think for a minute…how would it change your life to yield to and obey this as the ONE calling common to all believers, to experience Jesus and to make Jesus known?
 Empty out and be filled and empowered with the Spirit!
 It’s possible to be totally filled with the love of Messiah and His Spirit so entirely that you genuinely want what He wants.

 The only thing that makes people great in the Kingdom of God is to take on the nature of a servant son or daughter, whose life direction is not their own, who comes and goes at their King/Father’s will from a place of love-driven obedience.
 When God sees this posture in your heart, He pours even more anointing on the sacrifice of a life laid down.
 We can stop seeking anointing and just seek intimacy with the Father.
 God’s will is the outworking of His own righteousness and justice, in caring for other like the sick, poor, and lonely.
 Once we start ministering to Him, we know His heart.
 We know what His will is…that all people come to know Him by our love and boldness and endure with Him all the way to the end.
 And when you love someone, you build your life around giving that person what they want.